LucasDelfino92/morrowindsharp/mw#.md

   - Recommendation: just load conflicting .esps after Yet Another Guard Diversity.
 - **Ownership Overhaul**: this mod touches on a *lot* of items in the game which are unowned, including doors, and it's not unusual at all for other mods (particularly big overhauls, like towns and cities) to override many of the changes made by this mod to a given location (e.g. a Pelagiad overhaul overriding the ownership of many items).
 Moreover, mods that add items to the game world may not account for ownership either, meaning those items are free for the taking.
   - Recommendation: just load conflicting .esms and .esps after Ownership Overhaul.
-- **Morrowind Anti-Cheese**, **BTB's Game Improvements - Necro Edit**: these mods make drastic changes to the game's balance, including the addition of new enemies to vanilla locations, stat tweaks to equipment and items, and edits to NPCs' inventories, stats, and spells.
-Any large overhaul that affects NPCs or vanilla items will quite possibly conflict with these mods (e.g. a faction overhaul, such as Vvardenfell Brotherhood or Morag Tong Polished).
-Depending on the conflict, it can be virtually harmless (without looking at TES3View you wouldn't even tell there is a conflict) or serious (an NPC that should have been buffed to a considerable degree reverts back to its vanilla, puny mook state).
+- **Morrowind Anti-Cheese**: this mod makes changes to the game's balance, including the addition of new enemies to vanilla locations, stat tweaks to equipment and items, and edits to NPCs' inventories, stats, and spells.
+Any large overhaul that affects NPCs or vanilla items will quite possibly conflict with this mods.
+Depending on the conflict, it can be virtually harmless or serious (a mod overriding these balance changes altogether).
   - Recommendation: use [**TES3View**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tes3view) to look at conflicts and determine the best course of action, whether that is modifying your load order, using TESAME to delete conflicting records, or create a patch using the Construction Set.

 # CHANGELOG